johnwargo/johnwargo-static-11ty/src/posts/2013/update-on-my-domino-server-problems.md

 Figure 1

-On the Configuration tab, here’s where I’m enabling HTTP PUT and DELETE.
+On the Configuration tab, here's where I'm enabling HTTP PUT and DELETE.

 ![](/images/2013/domino%20problem%202.png)

 Figure 2

-When I open a browser and launch the Sencha Touch app, it renders its UI then connects to the Domino server to request the data using the RESTful agent I’ve created.
-Here’s the Domino log document for the GET request:
+When I open a browser and launch the Sencha Touch app, it renders its UI then connects to the Domino server to request the data using the RESTful agent I've created.
+Here's the Domino log document for the GET request:

 ![](/images/2013/domino%20problem%203.png)